Rafael-Kauati/sio-project/delivery1/README.md

 <hr>

-To create a new subject :
+To create a new subject (this command assumes that the credentials are stored as a json content) :
 ```bash
 bash rep_subject_credentials "password2" "credentials"
 bash rep_add_subject "session_file" "gabs" "gabs" "gabs@gmail.com"  "credentials"